plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 ## Estimate the heterogeneity in rates among sites

-Now set `pinvar=0` and tell PAUP* to use the discrete gamma distribution with 5 rate categories.
+Now change `pinvar=estimate` to `pinvar=0` in your `lset` command and tell PAUP* to use the discrete gamma distribution with 5 rate categories.
 Here are the commands for doing this all in one step:

-    lset pinvar=0 rates=gamma ncat=5 shape=estimate;
-    lscores 1;
+    ;

 The HKY85 model with among-site rate heterogeneity modeled using the discrete gamma approach is called the HKY85+G model.